Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Conclusions

 When compared to previous single-dish results \citep{CG04}, we measure lower values of $\rm V_{rot}$ for all of the LCBGs in our sample except for SDSS1507+5511.
-Six of the nine LCBGs have smaller measured $\rm R_{HI}$ values than what was estimated for them using $\rm R_{HI} \sim 2\times R_{25}(B)$ (two of the exceptions, SDSS0728+3532 and SDSS1319+5203, have H \textsc{I} envelopes that include other galaxies, while the other exception, SDSS0936+0106, has a measured $\rm R_{HI}$ that is only 6$\%$ larger than its estimated $\rm R_{HI}$).
-These discrepancies tend to result in smaller values of $\rm M_{dyn}$, and larger values of $\rm f_{gas}$, for LCBGs than those calculated from single dish measurements.
+Six of the nine LCBGs have smaller measured $\rm R_{HI}$ values than what was estimated for them using $ \rm R_{HI} \sim 2\times R_{25}(B)$ (two of the exceptions, SDSS0728+3532 and SDSS1319+5203, have H \textsc{I} envelopes that include other galaxies, while the other exception, SDSS0936+0106, has a measured $\rm R_{HI}$ that is only 6$\%$ larger than its estimated $\rm R_{HI}$).
+These discrepancies tend to result in smaller values of $\rm M_{dyn}$, and larger values of $\rm f_{HI}$, for LCBGs than those calculated from single dish measurements.

-Though most of them have disturbed kinematics, the LCBGs in our sample do not appear to be exclusively the result of mergers.
-Seven ($78\%$) of them have companions at comparable systemic velocities, and two ($22\%$) of them have other galaxies within their H \textsc{I} envelopes.
-This implies that the star formation in LCBGs is not required to be solely externally-triggered.
-Instead, some LCBGs' star formation may be the result of intrinsic bulge-building, which could be enhanced by interactions but does not require interactions to proceed (we note, for example, that for the two LCBGs, SDSS0728+3532 and SDSS1319+5203, that are in three-galaxy interacting systems, only one of the galaxies in each system is an LCBG).
+Though most of them have disturbed kinematics, the LCBGs in our sample do not appear to be exclusively the result of ongoing major mergers.
+While seven ($78\%$) of them have companions at comparable systemic velocities, only two ($22\%$) of them have other galaxies within their H \textsc{I} envelopes.
+This implies that the star formation in LCBGs is not required to be solely triggered by a major merger event.
+Instead, some LCBGs' star formation may be the result of intrinsic bulge-building, which could be enhanced by interactions or minor mergers but does not require interactions to proceed (we note, for example, that for the two LCBGs, SDSS0728+3532 and SDSS1319+5203, that are in three-galaxy interacting systems, only one of the galaxies in each system is an LCBG).